victorfu14/victorfu14.github.io/_posts/2020-02-27-printf("Hello World\n");.md

 {% endhighlight %}

-Well, that is how you the representation will change when you change from base 10 to base 2.
+Well, that is how the representation will change when you change from base 10 to base 2.
 So is life.

 If you change a perspective, you'll probably get a entirely different experience.
 Sometimes you would struggle, sometimes you would be grateful.